Patterson Park (neighborhood), Baltimore: Founding

 Patterson Park homes were first developed between the mid-19th century and early 20th century to accommodate the swelling population of Baltimore City after the Civil War.

 William Patterson owned much of the land that now constitutes the Patterson Park neighborhood.
 In 1827, he donated five acres of land in what we now know as Patterson Park to the city for a public walk.
 His heirs were less interested in donating the land that remained; and instead leased the land to speculative builders, who then raised rowhouses on it.
 The builders sold these homes at a profit, while the Patterson heirs collected ground rent on the leased land.

 Affectionately known as "marble houses," the typical Patterson Park rowhouse was built in Renaissance Revival, or Italianate, style.
 They have restrained flat roofs; flat, brown or red brick façades; molded and galvanized sheet-metal exterior cornices, often stamped with neoclassical decoration and dressed up with ball finials; stained glass transoms; and marble steps and trim.

 In the latter half of the 19th century, immigrant European laborers as well as free blacks like Frederick Douglass flocked to Baltimore seeking jobs in the waterfront factories, rail yards and wharves.
 The architect-designed homes of Bolton Hill and Mount Vernon were beyond their reach, but speculative builders built block upon block of narrow rowhouses on inexpensive land, including around Patterson Park.

 Architectural details changed over time, as building and manufacturing process advanced.
 For example, when plate glass became affordable in the late 1890s, builders replaced the tall, narrow Palladian first floor windows with a single, wide plate glass window—some arched, some square.

 Three-story Victorians built circa 1900 to 1910 line the park's border.
-Two-story rowhomes dating from the 1920s line quaint and narrow side streets, some still paved with brick.
+Two-story rowhouses dating from the 1920s line quaint and narrow side streets, some still paved with brick.
 Interiors often feature pressed tin ceilings, hardwood floors, stained glass windows and ornate moldings.
 Many houses still have original marble steps.

 By 1927, many of the immigrants were from Bohemia, thanks to the growth of the Czech population in nearby Little Bohemia.